 when you get to Castlefield You will find a combination of buildings, canals and bridges, between which stretch meadows that in summer are filled with people sunbathing.

-To visit this English city you can sign up for this Free Tour of Manchester with guide in spanish and three hours long, and here you go other alternatives so you can choose
+To visit this English city you can sign up for this Free Tour of Manchester with a guide in spanish and three hours long, and here you go other alternatives so you can choose

 En Castlefield are also preserved archaeological remains from the Roman era, specifically, the remains of a ancient roman barn.